blongworth/python-oceanography-lesson/_episodes/16-Intro-NetCDF.md

 ## Gridded data
 These lessons work with raster or “gridded” data that are stored as a uniform grid of values using the netCDF file format.
 This is the most common data format and file type in the atmosphere and ocean sciences; essentially all output from weather, climate and ocean models is gridded data stored as a series of netCDF files.

+Network Common Data Form (NetCDF) files are in binary format that are platform independent and self-describing (files contain a header and file metadata in the form of name/value attributes).
+This file format was developed by the Unidata project at the University Corporation for Atmospheric Research (UCAR).

 ## Advantages